unioproject/tanglebeat/README.md

 - Update publisher
 - Prometheus metrics collectors.
 It consists _sender metrics_ part and _ZMQ metrics_ part.

 Tanglebeat is single binary.
 It takes no command line argumenst.
-Each Tanglebeat instance is configured through `tanglebeat.yml` file which must be located in the working directory of the instances.
+Each Tanglebeat instance is configured through  [tanglebeat.yml](tanglebeat.yml).
+File which must be located in the working directory of the instance.

 #### Sender